OSHA Update to Hazard Communication Standard: What’s in Store for 2019

 Texas OSHA Lawyers with Decades of Experience

-As a Houston-based firm with a nationally recognized OSHA law practice, Hendershot, Cannon & Hisey, P.C. is available to help employers understand and prepare for the Hazard Communication update, in addition to addressing any other matter of OSHA law compliance or citation defense.
+As a Houston-based firm with a nationally recognized OSHA law practice, Hendershot, Cowart & Hisey, P.C. is available to help employers understand and prepare for the Hazard Communication update, in addition to addressing any other matter of OSHA law compliance or citation defense.
 To speak with an OSHA attorney about your particular needs, call (713) 909-7323.